 Despite performing about 700 demonstration flights in co-operation with Beech in the USA in 1954-1958, the Paris was unable to compete with the Learjet and Jet Commander at the time.
 During this period, about 1955, a short-lived venture with Beech Aircraft got underway to pitch the Paris to the American market as an executive business jet, but the MS 760 was soon eclipsed by Learjet’s Model 23.
 Still, the MS 760 has retained a special appeal in the civilian market; while four-seat propeller -driven aircraft are common, jet-powered planes with this seating arrangement, similar to the U.S. Navy’s Grumman EA-6B Prowler, are comparatively rare.

-The French Navy stopped operating the MS760 in 1997 followed by the French Air Force in 2001.
-Many of the aircraft went to French museum or became instruction airframes and just one (s/n; 32 and previous French Navy) was left as F-AZLT in flying condition for the French air show displays.
+The French Navy stopped operating the MS 760 in 1997 followed by the French Air Force in 2001.
+Many of the aircraft went to French museums or became instruction airframes and just one (s/n; 32 and previously French Navy) was left as F-AZLT in flying condition for the French air show displays.
 In 2007, after 48 years of continuous service, the Argentine Air Force retired their last Paris.
-Many of the civilian MS760 Jets are still in service, with some of them for sale and competing very favorably with the new generation of very light jets on price, comfort, and, with appropriate refurbishing, avionics.
+Many of the civilian MS 760 Jets are still in service, with some of them for sale and competing very favorably with the new generation of very light jets on price, comfort, and, with appropriate refurbishing, avionics.

 Private owners have included the Shah of Iran, Harold Quandt (shareholder of Daimler-Benz), film star John Travolta, and Enrico Mattei, an Italian industrialist and director of the powerful ENI (Ente Nazionale Idrocarburi), Italy’s National Fuel Trust, who negotiated a deal with the Soviet Union at the height of the Cold War to purchase Russian oil.
-Mattei, his pilot Irnerio Bertuzzi, and an American, Time-Life journalist William McHale, were killed when his MS 760 crashed near Bascape, Italy on October 27, 1962 (the very day that U.S. Air Force Major Rudolf Anderson was killed when his U-2 spy plane was shot down by a Russian surface-to-air missile over Cuba, the tensest moment of the Missile Crisis); a subsequent investigation revealed evidence of an explosion aboard Mattei’s aircraft.
-In addition to high-profile owners, various flight training schools, including the Dutch Government Flight Training School for KLM student-pilot training and French Centre de Ecole St. Yan have operated the MS 760.
+Mattei, his pilot Irnerio Bertuzzi, and an American, Time-Life journalist William McHale, were killed when his MS 760 crashed near Bascape, Italy on October 27, 1962 (the very day that U.S. Air Force Major Rudolf Anderson was killed when his U-2 spy plane was shot down by a Russian surface-to-air missile over Cuba, the tensest moment of the Missile Crisis).
+A subsequent investigation revealed evidence of an explosion aboard Mattei’s aircraft, giving rise to allegations of sabotage.
+In addition to high-profile owners, various flight training schools, including the Dutch Government Flight Training School for KLM student-pilot training, and French Centre de Ecole St. Yan, have operated the MS 760.

 Aerofile’s Morane-Saulnier MS 760 Paris is injection molded in white and consists of 49 parts, including a single vacuform canopy.
 The kit features engraved panel lines which will require a bit of reinforcement with a scribing tool and care during sanding.
 The cockpit is surprisingly detailed for a short run kit, featuring four seats, two up front for crew and two in the rear for passengers, dual control yokes, a main instrument panel with engraved detail, and rudder pedals.